onnx/models/contribute.md

 4. **Make Your Changes**: Work on the changes on your forked repository.

-    For contributing a model refer to [Model contribution guidelines](#model-contribution-guidelines) and for contributing to the toolchain under `onnx\models\toolchain` plese refer to the contribution guidelines here. (todo: add link)
+    For contributing a model refer to [Model contribution guidelines](#model-contribution-guidelines)

 5. **Commit Messages**: Use clear and descriptive commit messages.
 This helps to understand the purpose of your changes and speed up the review process.